WouterVerschuren/S3Portfolio/README.md

 ### how I plan to show this learning outcome in my project:

 To show I have enough knowledge of this learning outcomes I am going to do a research about what agile methods there are and which would work the best for me.

+## 4 CI/CD

+You design and implement a (semi)automated software release process that matches the needs of the project context.

+Clarification:

+Design and implement: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).

+### how I plan to show this learning outcome in my project:
+To show I have enough knowledge of CI/CD I am hosting my frontend and back end in azure.